Keristero/spritesheet-tool/readme.md

 1. tidy styles a bit

 ### V1.1
-1. redoing how sprite selection and anchor point selection works
+1. redoing how sprite selection and anchor point selection works ✅
-    1. either click on a spot or drag over an area to select a single frame to be added
+    1. select a bunch of bounding boxes with drag select ✅
+        1. button to combine all selected bounding boxes into one big bounding box
     1. add pop out detailed frame editor with selection zone details and and anchor point selection (replace old anchor point selection)
         - set anchor point
         - set other custom points
         - allow fine adjustment of origin bounds

 1. add custom points to exported data
+    - allow configuration of custom points
+    - allow export of custom points
+    - allow editing of custom points
 1. Add quick anchor point selection (relative to center, top, bottom, left, or right)
+    - for new frames
 1. add button to automatically import all frames from a sheet to the current animation state
 1. add button to automatically import all frames from ALL sheets
 1. make it pretty